Audition FAQ

 When are callbacks?

-April 25-27th we will hold a callback for performers.
-Weekdays we’ll start no earlier than 6:00 pm and end no later than 9:30 pm.
-The actual time will be determined once we know the number of folks required to attend.
+Wednesday, August 21st and/or Thursday, August 22nd.
+We’ll start no earlier than 6:00 PM and end no later than 10:00pm.
+The actual times and dates will be determined once we know the number of folks who will attend.

 Do I attend callbacks?

-You will attend callbacks only if requested in the callback announcement email.
-If you do not receive an email from us you should email the Resident Stage Manager (rsm@lctonstage.org) after noon Tuesday, April 23rd.
+You will receive an email with a list of those who should attend callbacks.
+If you do not receive an email from us you should email stage management (rsm@lctonstage.org) after 3:00pm Tuesday, August 20th.

 What is a callback?